gerald-guerrero/student_enrollment/README.md

 ## Instructions
 1. In a terminal, navigate to your preferred directory and use the command:
 >`git clone https://github.com/gerald-guerrero/student_enrollment.git`
-2. cd into the repository:
+2. CD into the repository:
 >`cd student_enrollment`
 3. Create a virtual environment:
 >`python -m venv venv`
-4. activate the virtual environment:
+4. Activate the virtual environment:
 >`venv\Scripts\activate`
 5. Install all dependencies:
 >`pip install -r requirements.txt`
+6. Run the app with:
+>`python manage.py runserver`